-Trevor Corson wrote his first book at the age of nine; it was bound with cardboard and yarn and told the story of a robotic belly-button cleaner gone berserk.
+Trevor wrote his first book at the age of nine.
+The book was bound with cardboard and yarn, and it told the story of a robotic belly-button cleaner gone berserk.
 In pursuit of writing projects since then Trevor has wandered restaurant kitchens, worked as a commercial fisherman, lived among Buddhist priests in Japan, begged his way aboard scientific research ships, and witnessed political protest movements in China.
-He has written about underwater crustacean romance, the racial history of aerial bombing, the molecular structure of rice, the risks of submarine warfare, the scientific debate over the definition of death, the fate of the endangered bluefin tuna, and the plight of factory workers in East Asia for publications including The Atlantic, The New York Times, The Wall Street Journal, The Los Angeles Times, The Boston Globe, The Nation, Gastronomica, and Transition.
+He has written about subjects as diverse as underwater crustacean romance, the racial history of aerial bombing, the molecular structure of rice, the risks of submarine warfare, the scientific debate over the definition of death, the fate of the endangered bluefin tuna, and economic and political transformation in East Asia for publications including The Atlantic, The New York Times, The Wall Street Journal, The Los Angeles Times, The Boston Globe, The Nation, Gastronomica, and Transition.

 Trevor’s first published book, The Secret Life of Lobsters: How Fishermen and Scientists Are Unraveling the Mysteries of Our Favorite Crustacean, began as a centerpiece article in The Atlantic that was included in The Best American Science Writing edited by Oliver Sacks.
 The Secret Life of Lobsters was a Barnes & Noble Discover Award winner and was named a Best Nature Book of the Year by USA Today and Discover and a Best Book of the Year by Time Out New York, and went on to become a worldwide bestseller in the popular-science category.
 To research the book Trevor lived on a small island off the Maine coast for two years while working full-time as a crew member on a lobster boat, then spent months haunting laboratories and zoology archives learning about the surprising soap opera of decapod mating.